Last updated on October 17, 2025

 Sealed is significantly easier because you don’t have to draft cards.
 It lets you use all the cards in your packs to build your deck from there.
 Normally the deck you build depends on the most powerful cards in your card pool and you build from there.

-With that said, this is the why sealed is the best entry point for beginners.
-They’ll be exposed to the strategies on deckbuilding.
+With that said, this is the why Sealed is the best entry point for beginners.
+You have to focus your strategies on deckbuilding.

-I find draft to be very difficult, but in a fun way.
-What makes draft difficult is you can only pick one card when you open a pack, pass the pool to the player on your left, and get the card pool from the player on your right.
+I find Draft to be very difficult, but in a fun way.
+What makes Draft difficult is you can only pick one card when you open a pack, pass the pool to the player on your left, and get the card pool from the player on your side.
 Basically, you have to choose which card has better synergy with the cards you’ve already drafted.
 This process can be very daunting for beginners because it challenges your card evaluation, knowledge of the overall format, and ability to deckbuild on-the-fly.

 Plus, the time pressure makes people really nervous!

-By the way, we at Draftsim can help you make better decisions and help you improve your drafting skills.
+By the way, we at Draftsim can help you make better decisions and help you improve your drafting and Sealed deckbuilding skills.
 Check out our free MTGA tracker Arena Tutor!
-If you're struggling and want to get better, the tracker will make suggestions about what cards to pick and even help you build your deck.
+If you're struggling and want to get better, the tracker will make suggestions about what cards to pick and give you ratings to help you build your deck.

 Cost

-The only downside I see in sealed is the cost.
-You have to use six packs versus the three boosters you use in draft.
-So have to use 48 packs in total to support eight players in a tournament setting for sealed, while you only need 24 boosters to support a draft tournament.
+The only downside I see in Sealed is the cost.
+You have to use six packs versus the three boosters you use in Draft.
+So have to use 48 packs in total to support eight players in a tournament setting for Sealed, while you only need 24 boosters to support an 8-player Draft tournament.

 The Rules: How to Play Sealed

 Any Limited format deck should contain a minimum of 40 cards.
 This means that there’s no maximum size.
 I once used a 41-card deck in a competitive tournament, and it definitely gave me some edge, but it depends on the cards you play.
-This is a move reserved for experts, however.
-Maybe if you're playing Theros Beyond Death.
+This is a move reserved for those with lots of experience.
+Certain sets like Theros Beyond Death‘ Drafts lend themselves to decks with more than 40 cards.

 The cards that aren’t used in the deck are counted as your sideboard.
 How great is that?
 You can either sideboard normally in between games or you can totally change your deck based on your card pool and opponent's deck, but we’ll get into it later.

 You’re also not restricted to only four copies of any one card!
 This means that if you’re lucky and managed to open five Assassinates in your Time Spiral Remastered packs, you can totally use all five in your deck!
-I’m telling you right now, removal cards are a priority in sealed.
+I can tell you right now, removal cards and especially the instant ones that can be used anytime you have priority are strong in Sealed.

 Building a Sealed Deck

-This is the part where it gets interesting for you.
+This is the part where it gets interesting.

 There are a few things you have to consider when building your deck.
 Here are some of the things I look for in my card pool when building Limited decks.